 The Han empire at its height in the late first century BCE had about 60 million inhabitants.
 Due to the troubles which beset China in mid-Han times at the time of the Wang Mang episode, and then again, in a much more prolonged way in the centuries after the fall of that empire, the population was probably not able to reach that level again until Song times.

 Then, however, population growth took off.
-With internal peace, new crops and farming techniques, and a better transport network centred in the Grand Canal, the population doubled in 11th century to over 100 million.
+With internal peace, new crops and farming techniques, and a better transport network centered in the Grand Canal, the population doubled in 11th century to over 100 million.

 The Mongol period brought another major reverse, down to 60 millions, but from the beginning of Ming times growth resumed, and never stopped.
 New crops from the Americas as well as new strains of rice, were particularly important in this process.
 By the end of the Ming dynasty it stood at perhaps 160 millions, and then more than doubled under the Qing dynasty to 450 millions.